pavangk7/gcc-2.0-user-documentation/glossary.md

 While this user has operations permissions and can control resources, they can't increase their own privileges or change networking frameworks.

 **Cloud Network Admin (Internet)**
-This user can access the cloud console or portal from GCC 2.0 CMP to do the following:
+This user can access the cloud console or Portal from GCC 2.0 CMP to do the following:
 - manage day-to-day VPC level networking tasks such as create and maintain connectivity and infrastructure including manage routing, subnets, VPCs and VPC endpoints.
 - create and maintain connectivity external to VPCs and accounts including, Amazon Virtual Private Network (VPN), Internet Gateways (IGW), and AWS Direct Connect.

 **Cloud Network Admin (Intranet)**
-This user can access the cloud console or portal from GCC 2.0 CMP to manage day-to-day VPC level networking tasks such as creating and maintaining connectivity and infrastructure including managing routing, subnets, VPCs and VPC endpoints.
+This user can access the cloud console or Portal from GCC 2.0 CMP to manage day-to-day VPC level networking tasks such as creating and maintaining connectivity and infrastructure including managing routing, subnets, VPCs and VPC endpoints.

 **Cloud Security Auditor**
 This user has a read-only access to log data and other configuration data of your cloud resources.

 **Cloud SIRO**
 Only public officers can be assigned as a Cloud SIRO.
-They can access the cloud console or portal from GCC 2.0 CMP to manage security findings from services such as AWS Security Hub.
+They can access the cloud console or Portal from GCC 2.0 CMP to manage security findings from services such as AWS Security Hub.

 Security incident response permission set used in the case of a cyber investigation and/or incident response triage.
 This permission set should not have full administrative access, but rather it should have least privilege access to conduct a cyber investigation.